PennRobotics/ShureDroid/README.md

 **Do** create an issue (good) or merge request (better) if you find or fix a problem.

+Fork or use the discussion board if you want major changes, such as a new UI or support for more Motiv mics.

 -----

 Also, bear with me.
 I am _not_ an Android developer and am not considering it as a career future or hobby.